everscale-org/docs/src/learn/01-welcome.md

 Welcome to Everscale!

-On this page you will find a brief overview of Everscale - the fastest and scalable network.
+Everscale is a decentralized technology that paves the way to digital assets, offers fintech solutions for cheap and rapid payments, and provides a long list of leading decentralized applications.
-Also you will find for you the best way of interaction with Everscale!
+On this page, you will find a brief overview of Everscale as well as the best way of interacting with it.

 ## About Everscale

 Everscale is a unique blockchain design that proposes a scalable decentralized world computer, paired with a distributed operating system — **Ever OS**.
 [Ever OS](../arch/00-ever-os.md) is capable of processing millions of transactions per second, with Turing-complete smart contracts and decentralized user interfaces.

 Everscale presents some new and unique properties, such as dynamic multithreading, soft majority consensus and distributed programming, which enable it to be scalable, fast and secure at the same time.
 It is governed by a decentralized community founded upon meritocratic principles via Soft Majority Voting protocol.

-Everscale has powerful developer tools, such as compilers for Solidity and C++, API, SDK that includes client libraries for 13 programming languages and all popular platforms, local node for DApp testing, CLI tools and a range of decentralized browsers and wallets empowering many applications in DeFi, NFT, tokenization and governance domains.
+Everscale has powerful developer tools, such as compilers for Solidity and C++, API, an SDK that includes client libraries for 13 programming languages and all popular platforms, local node for DApp testing, CLI tools and a range of decentralized browsers and wallets empowering many applications in DeFi, NFT, tokenization and governance domains.

 If you would like to learn more about Everscale, please visit the [Everscale Overview page](everscale-overview).